 “Welcome to Lualhati Library.
 Is this your first time here?”

-Julio greeted them with so much charisma, not to mention, his eyes were sparkling, and his face could change any stereotypes about librarians.
+Julio greeted them with so much charisma, with his sparkling eyes and a face that could change any stereotypes about librarians.

 “Yes, sir.
 Where can we find the shelf for the most recommended books for BRU Bibliophiles?
 Can you lead us there, please?”